-- In Study 2, infusion-related reactions were observed in LEQEMBI: 26% (237/898); placebo: 7% (66/897), and the majority of cases in LEQEMBI-treated patients (75%, 178/237) occurred with the first infusion.
-Infusion-related reactions were mostly mild (69%) or moderate (28%) in severity.
-Infusion-related reactions resulted in discontinuations in 1% (12/898) of LEQEMBI-treated patients.
-Symptoms of infusion-related reactions included fever and flu-like symptoms (chills, generalized aches, feeling shaky, and joint pain), nausea, vomiting, hypotension, hypertension, and oxygen desaturation. - In the event of an infusion-related reaction, the infusion rate may be reduced, or the infusion may be discontinued, and appropriate therapy initiated as clinically indicated.
-Prophylactic treatment with antihistamines, acetaminophen, nonsteroidal anti-inflammatory drugs, or corticosteroids prior to future infusions may be considered.
+IRRs were observed-LEQEMBI: 26% (237/898); placebo: 7% (66/897)-and the majority of cases with LEQEMBI (75%, 178/237) occurred with the first infusion.
+IRRs were mostly mild (69%) or moderate (28%) in severity.
+IRRs resulted in discontinuation of LEQEMBI in 1% (12/898).
+Symptoms of IRRs included fever and flu-like symptoms (chills, generalized aches, feeling shaky, and joint pain), nausea, vomiting, hypotension, hypertension, and oxygen desaturation.

+In the event of an IRR, the infusion rate may be reduced or the infusion may be discontinued and appropriate therapy initiated as clinically indicated.
+Consider prophylactic treatment prior to future infusions with antihistamines, acetaminophen, nonsteroidal anti-inflammatory drugs, or corticosteroids.